The Edmonton region leads in housing affordability

 Conclusion

 The costs of housing in many jurisdictions remains a huge obstacle in the attraction and retainment of top talent.
-Even in the Edmonton region, housing is not accessible to all, however, if you are a business trying to attract talent you will find the Edmonton region has a competitive advantage in housing affordability.
+Even in the Edmonton Region, housing is not accessible to all, however, if you are a business trying to attract talent you will find the Edmonton Region has a competitive advantage in housing affordability.